julianjohannesen/flickr-pwa/README.md

 The application performs a text search for images and returns matching images along with details about each image.
 Search results display below the search box.

-The app is deployed on Heroku here: https://flickr-pwa.herokuapp.com/
+The app is deployed on Netlify here: https://jj-flickr-pwa.netlify.com/

 ## Features: